 If you do not specify a retention value, the default policy is seven days (7 dy).

 VoltDB topics are composed of three elements: a timestamp, a record with one or more fields, and an optional set of keys values.
-The timestamp is generated automatically when the record is inserted into the stream.
+The timestamp is generated automatically when the record is inserted into the stream or table.
 The format of the record and the key depends on the data itself.
 Or you can specify a format for the record, for the key, or for both using properties of the topic declaration in the configuration file.

 For single value records and keys, the data is sent in the native Kafka binary format for that datatype.
 For multi-value records or keys, VoltDB defaults to sending the content as comma-separated values (CSV) in a text string.
 Similarly, on input from producers, the topic record is interpreted as a single binary format value or a CSV string, depending on the datatype of the content.